Selz/jquery.selz/README.markdown

 });
 ```

-**Reminder:** If you don't use `$` as your jQuery variable name (which is default) then you need to use `jQuery.` rather than `$.` when referencing the jQuery core library incuding in your callbacks.
+**Reminder:** If you don't use the default `$` as your jQuery variable name then you will need to use `jQuery.` rather than `$.` when referencing the jQuery core library, incuding in callbacks.
 For the majority of users, this won't be an issue.

 ## CDN Hosting